 Although renting still requires a lot of paperwork, buying real estate in New York can take months.
 Buying is a grueling process that includes visiting dozens of open houses, scouting apartment buildings, submitting and interviewing with co-op boards, home inspections, etc.

 If you need a place too quickly, renting an apartment can be done in a couple of days if you’re willing to compromise.

 You don’t need to spend money on upkeep.You don’t need to spend money on upkeep.

 When you buy an apartment, the upkeep is your responsibility.
-It means, when a paint job is necessary, you’re buying the paint.
+When a paint job is necessary, you’re buying the paint.
 If the toilet floods the downstairs apartment, it’s on you to pay for the repairs.

-When you rent an apartment, these responsibilities ultimately fall on your landlord and management company.
+These responsibilities ultimately fall on your landlord and management company when you rent an apartment.